goobiexyz/Rute/README.md

 image (path "C:\\Pictures\\bunny.png")
 ```

-How to handle text formatting should be left to the programmer.
+It should be noted that Rute does not specify how to handle text formatting.

 ## Examples
 ```